otvam/pypeec/docs/technical.md

 > For **large problems**, the code might allocate huge amounts of **memory**.
 > This might crash the program and/or your operating system.

-> During the **voxelization of STL** files, the same voxel can be assigned to several domains.
+> During the **voxelization** process, the same voxel can be assigned to several domains.
 > The problem is solved with used-provided **conflict** resolution rules between the domains.

 ## Library Warnings

 > The **plotting code** is likely sensitive to the environment (platform and the version of the libraries).
-> Therefore, the Qt and Jupyter dependencies are minimized and insulated from the rest of the code.
+> Therefore, these dependencies are minimized and insulated from the rest of the code.
 > The plotting code (viewer and plotter) is separated from the simulation code (mesher and solver).

 > **Jupyter** is not included in the package dependencies.